Skip to Main Content

 • Encourage social interactions between campers in the section and within camp implementing co-operative activities and games to facilitate this process.

-• Act as a contributing member of each Section (when assigned to the Section), addressing other camper behaviour and negative actions when required.
+• Act as a contributing member of each Section (when assigned to the section), addressing other camper behaviour and negative actions when required.

 • Provide additional supervision to campers when necessary (could include meals, evening programs, activities, and overnight).